belenusband/belenusband.github.io/README.md

 I wanna know, have you ever seen the rain \
 Comin' down on a sunny day?

+I wanna know, have you ever seen the rain? \
+I wanna know, have you ever seen the rain \
+Comin' down on a sunny day?

+I wanna know, have you ever seen the rain? \
+I wanna know, have you ever seen the rain \
+Comin' down on a sunny day?

 Yeah \
 I wanna know, have you ever seen the rain? \
 I wanna know, have you ever seen the rain \